bkuhn/talks/ELC-2014/compliance.markdown

      + Some call this &ldquo;community enforcement&rdquo;.
      + What's that mean?

-# Who Reports Violations to Community Enforcers?
+# Who Reports Violations?

++ Who reports violations to community enforcers?
-+ Who reports violations?: Individual users.
+     + Individual users.

 + The user buys buy embedded products &hellip;
      + &hellip; (such as a TV, DVD Player, wireless router, mobile phone) &hellip;